mahou-anisphia/quasar/quasar_orbit/README.md

 ### Automated Setup

 The easiest way is to use the [installation script](#automated-installation-linux) which automatically:

 - Creates a systemd service
-- Configures the reporting interval
+- Configures the reporting interval (with optional random variation)
 - Enables auto-start on boot

 ### Manual Systemd Service Setup